-We are proud that our brand is associated with the heritage of Jersey and we will continue to invest time and effort into charity and community initiatives so that we can best support our company, our people, our island, our customers and charities around the globe.
+We are so proud that our brand is associated with the heritage of Jersey.
+Thus, we will continue to invest time and effort into charity and community initiatives so that we can best support our company, our people, our island, our customers and charities around the globe.

-Corporate Social Responsibility is our company-wide, coordinated approach to managing ethical, social, economic and environmental issues.
-We have always been very active in supporting the local community and continue to be proud that our brand is associated with the heritage of Jersey.
+Corporate Social Responsibility is also in our mind, company-wide, coordinated approach to managing ethical, social, economic and environmental issues.
+Additionally, we have always been very active in supporting the local community and continue to be proud that our brand is associated with the heritage of Jersey.

 Global Chosen Charities

 For the next 12 months the JT family will be supporting a number of charities around the globe.

 Through our charity work we are committed to giving something back to our local communities and so helping to improve the lives of those around us.

 In 2019, all of us at JT have decided to support animal based charities and projects throughout the year.
 In Jersey we will supporting the JSPCA, also known as the Animal Shelter; Guernsey is the GSPCA; London and Australia both have local branches of the RSPCA; USA is the ASPCA and Denmark is Dyrenes Beskyttelse.

 In 2018 we raised over £20,000 from our global locations, which includes a £/$ for £/$ match from JT to encourage donations and all money raised, stays in that location – a great community and charity effort all round.
 We are hopeful that our great team at JT can provide some real benefit to our local communities this year.